Lonesome, On'ry and Mean: Recording and composition

 Jennings musical transformation was equaled by his appearance on the album cover and sleeve: shrouded in darkness, he had grown a beard and wore a leather vest, typifying a look that would become synonymous with the outlaw country movement over the next several years.
 He also made no apologies for his new, brasher sound; in a 1973 interview with Chet Flippo of Rolling Stone, the singer stated, "That's one of the big problems of country music.
 They don't want the country folks to know very much and they don't give 'em credit for knowin' very much.
 Country fans are as smart as anybody and it's an insult to 'em when a program director says, well, that song's too deep for our audience.
 Bullshit."

 The 2003 reissue of the album features three bonus tracks, "Laid Back Country Picker", "The Last One To Leave Seattle" and "Big, Big Love".
 The first two were recorded during the Lonesome, On'ry and Mean sessions, while "Big, Big Love" was recorded during the Ladies Love Outlaws sessions.
 Though all three songs were issued in West Germany in 1985, none of them were issued in the US until this reissue.
 The title track was referenced by Jennings' son, Shooter Jennings, in his 2006 album Electric Rodeo in the song "Little White Lines": "Got myself in a little mess, got busted down around Abilene/I was goin' way too fast boys, feelin' lonesome, on'ry and mean".

-Reception
+Critical reception

 Lonesome On'ry and Mean peaked at #8 on the Billboard country albums chart.
 In the LP's original liner notes, Chet Flippo of Rolling Stone wrote, "There's nothing faddish or contrived or artificial about him.
 If he sings it, you can believe it.
 Hank Williams had that rare gift and so does Waylon Jennings."
 AllMusic calls it "the quintessential Waylon Jennings outlaw record."

-Kelefa Sanneh said the album, "encouraged fans to think of Jennings not as an old Nashville pro but as a new kind of country antihero - as much a part of the counter-culture, in his own way, as the hippies".
+Music journalist Kelefa Sanneh said the album, "encouraged fans to think of Jennings not as an old Nashville pro but as a new kind of country antihero - as much a part of the counter-culture, in his own way, as the hippies".